PhilippCo/meas_rpi/README.md

 [Install Raspberry Pi Image](install_image.md)

+Since some time the default user isn't 'pi' anymore.
+But a lot of scripts rely on paths for this user.
+Therefore, it is absolutely neccessary to use the username pi!

 ## Update Raspbian and install everything you need

 log in via ssh or console and just copy and paste these lines one after the other